ML4SCI/DeepLense/Transformers_Classification_DeepLense_Kartik_Sachdev/README.md

 # __Training__

 ### __Train with custom config__
-Modify the configuration of the model and training scheme from `T2TViT_CONFIG` in the [config file](/config/).
+Modify the configuration of the chosen model and training scheme from e.g. `TwinsSVT_CONFIG` in the [config file](/config/twinssvt_config.py).
 Then, the script can be run locally, for example:

 ```bash
 cd DeepLense/Transformers_Classification_DeepLense_Kartik_Sachdev